KgfslTechTeam/proliveapi/README.md

 How to get updated version?
 For Existing ProLive mobile app users update your ProLive App from the Tech Assist portal as u did last.
 New to ProLive App?
 Don’t worry, here are the steps to get your ProLive Application in your Gadget.
+####Steps
-Step 1: open Tech Assist portal, login using your credentials Step 2: go to quick links from menu and touch Download ProLive Mobile App to Download.
+1. open Tech Assist portal, login using your credentials.
+2. go to quick links from menu and touch Download ProLive Mobile App to Download.
-Step 3: Install the ProLive App and login using your ProLive Credentials.
+3. Install the ProLive App and login using your ProLive Credentials.

 ![mobile](http://apps.kgfsl.com/proliveapitest/logs/MobileApp3.png)